Analysis | Why Obama’s ‘lazy’ line about 2016 voters is irking Democrats’ left flank

 “Fear, anger, frustration and confusion always drive people out in one way or another — whether they are against someone or for something,” Seawright said.
 “And in this case, I think wrapping those things up in who Donald Trump is and how he’s governed will drive people out to vote for Joe Biden, Kamala D. Harris and Democrats down the ballot.”

-“To still categorize people as being lazy, when it was anything but, is frustrating,” Benjamin Dixon, host of “The Benjamin Dixon Show” on YouTube, told the Fix.
+“To still categorize people as being lazy, when it was anything but, is frustrating,” Benjamin Dixon, host of “The Benjamin Dixon Show” on YouTube, told The Fix.
 “And he always throws that at Black people.”

 He added: “If anything, it’s counterproductive.
 He’s making it more difficult to make us convince leftists and Black people specifically to come out and vote when he’s sitting around lecturing us.”